 "Pregnancy changes your urine and, at the beginning of pregnancy, you might find yourself needing to pee more often," Maya explains, "This happens because when pregnant you experience an increase of about 25% in your circulating blood, and a lot of that moves through your kidneys, which creates more urine.
 Sometimes at the start of pregnancy, the urine can seem brighter in color, a bit more fluorescent.
 This may be due to extra filtering by the kidneys and flushing out of B vitamins."

-However, just because your pee smells it doesn't automatically mean you're pregnant of course.
+However, just because your pee smells or you're peeing more often, it doesn't automatically mean you're pregnant.
 There are other changes to look out for, Maya explains.

 "Other changes to urine in early pregnancy include the appearance of white particles, which is simply an increase in a normal and healthy, milky vaginal discharge called leukorrhea, which keeps your vagina moist and clean," Maya says.

 "Pregnancy changes and suppresses your immune system and women can become more prone to cystitis and also vaginal yeast infections.
-Yeast infections have a discharge that can make your urine look cloudy.
-Yeast infections can make women more vulnerable to BV and UTIs as sore, inflamed vaginal tissue is a perfect breeding ground for bacteria," she adds.
+These infections gave a discharge that can make your urine look cloudy (see our guide to what causes thrush and the best treatments)."

 5. You're taking medication